open-edge-insights/eii-azure-bridge/README.md

 ```

 The following environmental variables must be set in the `EISAzureBridge/.env` file
-in order have the sample ONNX UDF download your model from an AzureML Workspace:
+in order to have the sample ONNX UDF download your model from an AzureML Workspace:

 |             Setting             |                      Description                  |
 | :-----------------------------: | ------------------------------------------------- |